ZhuEthan/ZhuEthan.github.io/_posts/2020-04-21-MIT-probability-6.041.md

 - Information on some of the events tells us nothing about probabilities related to the remaining events.
 - \\(P(A \cap B \cap C) = P(A) * P(B) * P(C)\\)
 - Pairwise independence does not imply independence

+Note: Two events are independent doesn't mean they are still independent on some extra conditions.